 The next day, the salesmen come into work to find that the office has been burglarized and the Glengarry leads have been stolen.
 Williamson and the police question each of the salesmen in private.
 It would appear that Aaronow and Moss have done it due to their nervous attitudes.
 As a police inspector interviews each of them one by one in Mr. Williamson's office, Roma is especially distraught because he was the only one whose successful sales record entitled him to the Glengarry leads.
 Everyone is in a terrible mood except for Levene who reveals that he managed to sell $82,000 in property the night before.
 He explains his success story to Roma who listens with great respect and happiness for his co-worker.
 The negative tone in the office overshadows Levene's great sell.
 After his interrogation, Moss leaves in disgust, only after having one explosive last encounter with Roma.

 During the cycle of interrogations first with Moss, then with Aaronow, and then to Levene, Lingk arrives at the office to tell Roma that his wife has told him to cancel the deal they made the night before because they can ill afford the sale.
 Scrambling to salvage the deal, Roma tries to deceive Lingk by telling him that the check he wrote the night before has yet to be cashed, and that accordingly he has time to reason with his wife and reconsider.
-All the while, Levene abets Roma by claiming to be a wealthy investor and friend of Roma's who just happens to be on his way to the airport, and is dependant on Roma for a ride.
+At the same time, Levene abets Roma by claiming to be a wealthy investor and friend of Roma's who just happens to be on his way to the airport, and is dependent on Roma for a ride.
 Williamson (unaware of Roma and Levene's stalling tactic) lies to Lingk claiming that he already deposited his check in the bank.
 Upset, Lingk rushes out of the office, threatening to contact the state's attorney for legal action, and Roma berates Williamson for what he has done.
 Roma then enters Williamson's office to take his turn being interrogated by the police.
 Alone with Williamson, Levene, still giddy and proud of the large sale he made that morning, takes the opportunity to mock Williamson in private.
 Levene further yells at Mr. Williamson for costing Roma's sale commission and tells him not to make things up unless it helps with business.

 Suddenly, the tables turn when Williamson firmly asks Levene: "How do you know I made it up?"
 In his zeal to emasculate Williamson as he has done to him several times, Levene inadvertently revealed that he knew Williamson was lying to Roma on the spur of the moment about taking Lingk's check to the bank, and that Williamson actually left Lingk's check on his desk and did not make the bank run the previous night.... something only the man who broke into the office would know.
 Williamson catches Levene's slip-up quickly and compels Levene to admit that he broke into the office.
-Levene tries laughing it off, but he eventually breaks down and admits that he indeed broke into the office because he and Moss conspired to steal the Glengary leads to sell to Jerry Groff.
+Levene tries laughing it off, but he eventually breaks down and admits that he indeed broke into the office because he and Moss conspired to steal the Glengarry leads to sell to Jerry Graff.
 Apparently, Levene ended up being Moss' accomplice in the plan after Aaronow (which Levene apparently does not know about) had turned down Moss' offer.
 Levene explains that the current situation has made him realize that being a salesman is what he was meant to do in life.
 Mr. Williamson tells Shelley Levene that his "big sale" has an incredible client credibility, and that he is a terrible salesman.

 Mr. Williamson tells Levene that he is finished and he will turn him into the authorities.
 Levene attempts to bargain with Mr. Williamson, but Williamson reveals to Levene that the buyers to whom he made the $82,000 sale earlier are in fact crazy and have no money, and that he has no interest in helping Levene with anything for the simple reason that Williamson dislikes him.
 The film ends as Levene walks, defeated, into Williamson's office where the police are waiting.
 Roma walks out of the office for lunch, and Aaronow sits alone at his desk to continue his sales calls as usual.